MoSaleh428/ASCWG/README.md

   And we got the flag: ```#ASCWG{php_1$_R3a11y_C0Ol_1$_not_1t_?x?:P_1xcxz}```

+  Note: I kept on increasing RowNumber value till I reached the line of the flag

   Big credits to my teammate Abanob Medhat who participated with me in solving this challenge